shastripawas/shastripawas/README.md

 - 👋 Hi, I’m @shastripawas
 - 👀 I’m interested in machine learning and scientific computing...
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently learning neural networks and deep learning
 - 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me: Email-shastri.pavas@gmail.com